AppSecure-nrw/security-belts/orange/shared-security-services.md

 # Shared Security Services

+## Activities

-Do not reinvent the wheel.
-Prefer shared security services and components over implementing security controls yourself.
-Challenge that these services perform well and secure.
-Furthermore, make deficiencies transparent.
+- Do not reinvent the wheel.
+- Prefer shared security services and components over implementing security controls yourself.
+- Challenge that these services perform well and secure.
+- Furthermore, make deficiencies transparent.

 ## Benefits